Skip to main content

 Ask how you can help

-If your friend is the one at home, ask how you can help support them.
-Sometimes it’s the small things that can be most helpful, for example dropping off a cooked meal, a special treat for the kids, groceries, or helping with house maintenance.
-Absences can be hard for kids, let them know they can reach out 24/7 to Kids Help Phone via text CAFKIDS686868.
+Ask how you can help support your loved one.
+Sometimes it’s the small things that can be most helpful.
+For example, dropping off a cooked meal, sharing a special treat for their kids or pets, picking up their groceries, or helping with house maintenance.

 Take care of yourself too

-Check-in with how you are feeling as well, as you may be worried about your friend whether they are the CAF Member or the one at home.
-If you would like to talk with someone, reach out to the Family Information Line.
-The Family Information Line supports anyone in the wider military community.
+Check-in with how you are feeling too.
+You may be worried about your loved one whether they are the one who is away or the person at home.
+If you would like to talk with someone, reach out to the Family Information Line (FIL) day or night (24/7).
+The FIL supports everyone in the wider military and Deployed Ops community.

 Prepare to reconnect